Bug Repellent Plants & Smoke Bundles

 A smoke repellent bundle is made up of a bunch of dried herbs selected for their insect repelling properties and bound together by string.

-For the string use 100% cotton string or twine made from natural materials like hemp.
+For the string use 100% cotton string or twine made from natural materials.
 Make sure that the string is safe to burn.

 Making these herbal bundles is a great family-friendly project.
 The kids can help with harvesting, tying, and observing the bundles as they dry.
 It can be a great lesson in using their senses of sight, touch, smell, and taste (if it is a safe plant to eat).